ArabianCoconut/Esign/README.md

 2. ```pip install -r requirements.txt``` to install dependencies
 3. ```python sign.py``` to run the application

-**Note**: you may use the sign.exe file to run the application without installing python.
+**Note**: you may use the sign.exe bin file from release to run the application without installing python.

 ---